 How the University Exit Exam Works

-- For either version, please allow about about 30 minutes for completion.
+- Please allow about about 30 minutes for completion.

-- Both versions contain the Senior Survey consisting primarily of questions concerning the student's plans post-graduation.
+- The first portion is the Senior Survey, consisting primarily of questions concerning the student's plans post-graduation.

-- The 2nd version will contain the Senior Survey and the Public Affairs Scale.
-This scale will consist of approximately 36 items that the student will rank on a Likert scale based on experiences at Missouri State University and will include a section for open-ended responses related to student experiences at the university.
+- The second portion includes the Public Affairs Scale and Public Affairs Essays.
+The scale consists of approximately 36 items that the student will rank on a Likert scale based on experiences at Missouri State University.
+The essay portion asks students to share thoughts on the university's public affairs mission related to student experiences at the university.

-- Parts 1 & 2 of either version must be completed during a single semester.
+- The exam must be completed during a single semester.

 UPDATE* As of January 2019, Missouri State University will no longer use the ETS Proficiency Profile.